 Texas solar energy incentives

 What prompted this exponential growth in solar energy?
 According to the study by the EIA, incentives and lower solar costs are the main culprits.
 Solar PV is now the cheapest electricity in history so it makes sense more homeowners and businesses are installing solar systems.
 The federal solar investment tax credit (ITC) is a major solar incentive available to Texans.
-The ITC offers a 26% tax credit to eligible homeowners.
-The incentive will drop to 22% beginning 2023, so it could be beneficial for homeowners to install a solar system while the incentive remains at 26%.*
+The ITC offers a 30% tax credit to eligible homeowners and is locked in for the next 10 years.*

 Is solar worth it in Texas?